digital-asset/daml/docs/source/error-codes/self-service/index.rst

   - ``<CATEGORY_ID>`` - a small integer identifying the corresponding error category.

-  - ``<TRUNCATED_CORRELATION_ID>`` - a string aimed at identifying originating request.
+  - ``<CORRELATION_ID_PREFIX>`` - a string aimed at identifying originating request.
-    Contains at most 8 characters of the original correlation id.
+    Absence of one is indicated by value ``0``.
-    NOTE: Contains value ``0`` if no correlation id was given.
+    If present it is an 8 character long prefix of the corresponding request's submission id.
     Full correlation id can be found in error's additional machine readable information (see `Additional Machine Readable Information`_).